daniloqps/GetCleanCoursera/README.md

 In this dataset, some informations was allocated in different files

-- Data Files: subject_train.txt, X_train.txt, y_train.txt, subject_test.txt, X_test.txt, y_test.txt
+- Data Files: ''subject_train.txt', 'X_train.txt', 'y_train.txt', 'subject_test.txt', 'X_test.txt', 'y_test.txt'
-- Description Files: activity_labels.txt, features_info.txt
+- Description Files: 'activity_labels.txt', 'features_info.txt'

-The files X_train.txt and X_test.txt contains a lot of columns and we can bind the name of them direct in fread().
-So, we need to load features_info.txt before, using the same fread() function, but converting rows in columns to adjust with the parameter col.names in fread().
+The files 'X_train.txt' and 'X_test.txt' contains a lot of columns and we can bind the name of them direct in 'fread()'.
+So, we need to load 'features_info.txt' before, using the same 'fread()' function, but converting rows in columns to adjust with the parameter col.names in fread().
 To do this we use t() function

             {base} t : "Given a matrix or data.frame x, t returns the transpose of x" R Documentation

-The other files contains basically the same parameters in fread() to load.
+The other files contains basically the same parameters in 'fread()' to load.

             file: the name of the file
             col.names: a fixes column names as (id, desc) or (activity) or (subject)